 And I suspect some of you can relate to this.

 Maybe it was a rigorous “purity culture” that lacked pastoral compassion.
 Perhaps it was unhealthy attitudes from books like I Kissed Dating Goodbye.
 Or maybe it was an excessive focus on things like virginity, modesty, or how a Christian woman “should act.”
-I think for many Christian women today, that list would go on and on
+I think for many women today, that list would go on and on.

 Over the years, as I have learned how to date in a more healthy, self-aware manner, I have thrown away much of what I used to believe about Catholic dating — and there was a lot of garbage to toss out.

-1. You Need a Spouse to Complete You
+Myth #1: You Need a Spouse to Complete You

+Yikes.
 If there was one destructive myth I swallowed up and believed wholeheartedly, it was the idea that having a husband would complete me.
-As women, we can receive this message implicitly or explicitly from a variety of sources: parents, mentors, the Church, other people, etc. When I got married at the ripe age of 26, I can honestly say part of the reason why I got married was that I wanted the love of a man to fulfill and complete me.
+Women receive this message implicitly or explicitly from a variety of sources: parents, mentors, the Church, other people, etc. When I got married at the ripe age of 26, I can honestly say part of the reason why I got married was that I wanted the love of a man to fulfill and complete me.
 I thought that everything that was lacking or wounded in my spirit could be fixed by my husband’s love.
 I was horribly wrong.

-2. Marriage Could Never Become an Idol
+Myth #2: Marriage Could Never Become an Idol

 Sometimes we can hear the phrase “idol worship” and think, “Geez, it's not like I’m worshipping a golden calf with burnt offerings like the ancient Israelites did.”
 Idol worship can take a variety of forms.
 One of the most common versions I have witnessed in faith-based circles is the idolization of marriage.
 Here is an example of what it might sound like: